RafKorz/SeleniumEasyAutoTest/README.md

 # SeleniumEasyAutoTest
-Test of elements on page seleniumeasy.com in Selenium IDE
+Test automation project of elements on page seleniumeasy.com in Selenium IDE